austinthebarr/CoffeeShop_Plan/README.md

 # CoffeeShop App

-An IOS app allowing users to manage inventory and sales using React-Native
+An Web app allowing users to manage inventory and sales using React.

 ## Project Proposal